 NRA Wins Again: US Calls Gun Stores ‘Essential’

 (AP) — The Trump administration has ruled that gun shops are “essential” businesses that should remain open as other businesses are closed to try to stop the spread of coronavirus.
-Gun control groups are balking, calling it a policy that puts profits over public health after intense lobbying by the gun industry.
+Gun-control groups are balking, calling it a policy that puts profits over public health after intense lobbying by the gun industry.

 In the past several weeks, various states and municipalities have offered different interpretations of whether gun stores should be allowed to remain open as Americans stay at home to avoid spreading the virus.
 In Los Angeles, for example, County Sheriff Alex Villanueva has twice ordered gun shops in his territory to close, leading to legal challenges from gun groups.